holajiawei/1space/docs/source/running.rst

     to remote container (*Optional*, Default: ``True``).
   - **retain_local**: If False, local object will be deleted after sync is completed (*Optional*, Default: 'True').
+  - **remote_delete_after**: Delete after setting for remote objects.
+For Swift remote clusters, this is applied to each object.
+For S3, it is applied as a lifecycle policy for the prefix.
+Note that in both cases, the delete after relates to the original object date, not the date it is copied to remote.
+    A value of 0 (zero) means don't apply. (*Optional*, Default: 0)

 Global settings
   - **devices**: Directory Swift's container devices are mounted under.